On the undecidability of quantum channel capacities: Introduction

-\paragraph{Quantum independence number} Let $G=(V,E)$ be an undirected graph.
+\paragraph{Classical capacity and independence number} Let $G=(V,E)$ be an undirected graph.
 The \emph{independence number} $\alpha(G)$ is the maximum size of a set of pairwise non-adjacent vertices.
+Given a classical channel $\Phi$ with confusability graph $G$, it is well known that the one-shot zero-error capacity satisfies

+Moreover, for any graph $G$, one can efficiently construct a classical channel $\Phi_G$ such that $G$ is the confusability graph of $\Phi_G$.
+Thus, computing the one-shot zero-error capacity of a classical channel is at least as hard as computing the independence number of a graph.
+Since computing $\alpha(G)$ is \textsf{NP}-complete, it follows that computing $C^{(1)}_0(\Phi)$ is \textsf{NP}-hard.

+Our undecidability result, \Cref{thm:RE-inf}, follows from a similar complexity-theoretic paradigm.
+Namely, we establish a reduction from \emph{quantum independence number}, which is known to be uncomputable, to the restrict variant of the entanglement-assisted one-shot zero-error capacity of a quantum channel.

-An operational characterization of $\alpha(G)$ is given by the \emph{independent set game} $\mathrm{IS}(G,t)$, introduced in \cite{MRV15}.
-The idea of this game is that two non-communicating players want to convince a verifier that $G$ has an independent set of size at least $t$.
+\paragraph{Quantum independence number} An operational characterisation of the independence number $\alpha(G)$ is given by the \emph{independent set game} $\mathrm{IS}(G,t)$, introduced in \cite{MRV15}.
+In this game, two non-communicating players aim to convince a verifier that $G$ has an independent set of size at least $t$.
 The game $\mathrm{IS}(G,t)$ has a perfect classical strategy if and only if $\alpha(G)\geq t$.
-Allowing the players to share (finite-dimensional) entanglement leads to the \emph{quantum independence number} $\alpha_q(G)$, which is the largest $t$ for which $\mathrm{IS}(G,t)$ admits a perfect \emph{quantum strategy}.
-The recent result $\textsf{MIP}^{\ast}=\textsf{RE}$~\cite{JNV+20arxiv} implies that it is undecidable to determine if a given independent set game has a perfect quantum strategy.
-As a result, given any graph $G$ and a positive integer $t$, it is undecidable to determine if $\alpha_q(G)\geq t$ or not.
+Allowing the players to share (finite-dimensional) entanglement leads to the \emph{quantum independence number} $\alpha_q(G)$, defined as the largest $t$ for which $\mathrm{IS}(G,t)$ admits a perfect \emph{quantum strategy}.
+The recent result $\textsf{MIP}^{\ast}=\textsf{RE}$~\cite{JNV+21} implies that it is \textsf{RE}-hard to determine if a given independent set game has a perfect quantum strategy.
+As a result, given any graph $G$ and a positive integer $t$, it is \textsf{RE}-hard to determine whether $\alpha_q(G)\geq t$.